Temporary Public Art - Culver Current

-Culver Current defines several values: the current time, water current, and electrical current.
-It is also reflective of the city’s transformation into a forward-looking creative center.
-The artist’s inspiration for this sculpture was the idea of the fountain as a public gathering place, as he reimagined the inactive water fountain over which the custom thermoformed Corian® shell sits.
-The 9-foot tall steel frame houses 494 LED panels that illumine the shell from within.
-A computer (commandeered by Mohler’s smart phone) captures digital activity within the city’s geographical borders and feeds that back into the “fountain.”
+Culver Current's first new show of 2021 comprises 15 generative composites of manipulated photographs including the Hayden Tract, street views and skylines, and the artist and friends swimming around the sculpture.
+The artwork defines several values: the current time, water current, and electrical current.
+It also reflects the city's transformation into a creative center.
+The artist's inspiration was the idea of the fountain as a public gathering place, as he reimagined the inactive water fountain over which the custom thermoformed Corian® shell sits.
+The 9-foot tall steel frame houses 494 LED panels that illumine the shell.

 “Traditional fountains are feats of engineering and art, capturing the force of nature and reflecting the veins of life within a city.
-I wanted to reimagine what a modern fountain would look like today, with 2019 traditions and technologies.
-This sculpture is a reflection of the past, a moment in the present, and a discussion of the future,” says artist Nate Mohler.
+I wanted to reimagine what a modern fountain would look like today, with new traditions and technologies.
+This sculpture is a reflection of the past, a moment in the present, and a discussion of the future,” says Mohler.
+The concept behind Culver Current is also a nod to German philosopher Jürgen Habermas's vision that supporting art and activity in public space leads to a more harmonious society.

 Artist: Nate Mohler